Blizzard Safety Tips: 5 Ways to Prepare for Dangerous Winter Storms

 Five Ways to Prepare for Winter Storms

-2. Have supplies on hand.
 As with any winter storm, be stocked with plenty of water as well as non-perishable food.
 FEMA has an excellent list of emergency items to have on hand.
 Also, keep a preparedness kit in your car!
-Never leave your home without a water bottle, cell phone, flashlight, blanket, first aid kit, granola bars, ice scraper/snow brush, shovel, windshield washer fluid and cell phone charger in the car.
+Never leave your home without a water bottle, cell phone, flashlight, blanket, first aid kit, granola bars, ice scraper/snow brush, shovel, windshield washer fluid, and cell phone charger in the car.
 Make sure your tires are in good shape, you have at least a half tank of gas, and your car is running smoothly, too.
 Check out our winter car emergency kit list.

-3. Have a back-up plan for power.
 Make sure you and your family can survive without electricity for at least 3 days.
 Put the flashlights and/or battery-powered (LED) lanterns on the table.
 Headlamps are very helpful so that you can use your hands.
 Check that you have plenty of batteries.
-For your cell phone, a portable USB battery back is handy.
+For your cell phone, a portable USB battery pack is handy.
 We know one rural reader who stocks a battery-powered radio (rechargeable with a hand crank) in case the cell phone dies.
-She also makes sure everyone takes a shower and leaves the tub half-filled with flushing water, in anticipation of a power outage; also, fill a couple of big stock pots with drinking and cooking water.
+She also makes sure everyone takes a shower and leaves the tub half-filled with flushing water, in anticipation of a power outage.
+Additionally, she fills a couple of large stockpots with drinking and cooking water.
 Invest in a generator, especially if you live in an area frequented by power outages.
 See more tips on surviving power outages.

 Preparedness is power!
 Don’t be left out in the cold during the next winter storm.